The-Animonculory/Modding-Resources/CC Cell edits.md

 The overwriting plugin is flagged as a Partial Record but contains temporary references that will not be loaded.

 In a load order with all of the CC content and Unofficial Patches, the Survival Mode plugin would not raise any red flags, because nothing would be overwriting its cell record.
 The Unofficial Myrwatch Patch would also not raise any red flags, because it correctly flags the overridden cell record as a Partial Record, and itself only contains persistent references (some edited from the original plugin, some new.)

+## Credits:

+Full credit to [shad0wshayd3](https://www.nexusmods.com/skyrimspecialedition/users/5232181) who explained that in the comment section of a random mod page.
+I just copied what they said as it may help others